 Marketing and Analytics

-Voice of the Customer solutions help marketers to uncover these insights by mining customer interactions.
+Voice of the Customer solutions helps marketers to uncover these insights by mining customer interactions.
 These voice-based analytics solutions transform recorded customer-agent calls into text and apply statistical and emotional analysis to them.
 This technology also covers human-to-machine interactions such as customers calling the call center IVR or texting with chatbots.
 By applying in-depth data mining analysis, VOC solutions offer comprehensive reports about the interactions.
-These reports include important details about customer satisfaction, brand image and campaign effectiveness which supports marketers with their strategies and plans.
+These reports include important details about customer satisfaction, brand image, and campaign effectiveness which supports marketers with their strategies and plans.